-Doug is also the General Counsel for Modify Industries, Inc. and tIFc LLC and a Legal Mentor for The Hub Ventures Program, a startup accelerator for entrepreneurs building a better world, and for the Young Entrepreneur Council, a non-profit dedicated to helping young entrepreneurs start successful businesses and a Business Advisor for Pacific Community Ventures, which provides capital and other direct support to small businesses to create jobs in low income communities.
-In addition, Doug is a member of The Corporations Law Committee and the Business Law Section of The State Bar of California and is a Legal Advisor for Deal Flow SF, an outsourced startup accelerator.
+Doug is also the General Counsel for Modify Industries, Inc. and tIFc LLC.
+In addition, Doug is a Legal Mentor for The Hub Ventures Program, a startup accelerator for entrepreneurs building a better world, and for the Young Entrepreneur Council, a non-profit dedicated to helping young entrepreneurs start successful businesses and a Business Advisor for Pacific Community Ventures, which provides capital and other direct support to small businesses to create jobs in low income communities.
+Doug is also a member of The Corporations Law Committee and the Business Law Section of The State Bar of California and is a Legal Advisor for Deal Flow SF, an outsourced startup accelerator.

 Doug has been featured in numerous publications, including The Washington Post, The Huffington Post, Fox Business, MSN, Inc., VentureBeat, AllBusiness, Business Insider, Aol and American Express Open Forum and was selected selected to the “2013 Northern California Rising Stars” list for having demonstrated excellence in the practice of law.